marisombra-dev/Barky-Talk/README.md

 ---

 👩‍💻 Author
-Created with love (and a few laughs) by Marisombra.
+Created with love (and a few laughs) by Marisombra-dev.
 If you try Barky-Talk, I’d love to hear from you — open an issue or drop a star ⭐ on the repo.